Dear readers of ADxS.org, please forgive the disruption.

 * Interleukin IL-13.

-* These TH-2 cytokines repel extracellular pathogens (bacteria, parasites) and promote basophils, mast cells, and eosinophils, which can promote allergies if they overgrow.
+* These TH-2 cytokines defend against extracellular pathogens (bacteria, parasites) and promote basophils, mast cells and eosinophils, which can promote allergies if excessive.

 * TH1 inhibition and TH2 promotion is also called TH1/TH2 shift

-* In addition to cortisol, norepinephrine also appears to shift TH1 to TH2, whereas serotonin and melatonin may mediate a shift from TH2 to TH1.73
+* In addition to cortisol, noradrenaline also appears to cause a shift from TH1 to TH2, while serotonin and melatonin could mediate a shift from TH2 to TH1.73

-* Neurotransmitter modulation on TH1 / TH2 balance could be relative, with the goal of restoring physiological levels to a previous imbalance in receptor sensitivity and cytokine production.73 This could be relevant in relation to the efficacy of antidepressants and other drugs that affect these neurotransmitters.
+* The modulation of neurotransmitters on the TH1/TH2 balance could be relative, with the aim of restoring physiological levels to a previous imbalance in receptor sensitivity and cytokine production.73 This could be relevant to the efficacy of antidepressants and other drugs that affect these neurotransmitters.

 • Cortisol also reduces the formation of edema (water retention).

 • The migration of cells and fluid from the intravascular space into the tissue is prevented.
-This is based, among other things, on the inhibition of histamine.74
+This is partly due to the inhibition of histamine.74

 3.3.2.
 Immunological consequences of too little cortisol (hypocortisolism)